alan-turing-institute/data-safe-haven/docs/how_to_guides/administrator/how-to-be-a-sysadmin.md

   + Copy the `Blob SAS URL` from your Azure portal session into the `Blob container SAS URL` box and hit `Next`
 + On the `Summary` page, hit `Connect`
 + On the left hand side, the connection should show up under `Local & Attached`->`Storage Accounts`->`(Attached Containers)`->`Blob Containers`->`ingress (SAS)`
-+ You should now be able to securely download the data from the Safe Haven that was designated for egress by highlighting the relevant file(s) and hitting the `Download` button
++ You should now be able to securely download the data from the Safe Haven that was designated for egress (see [Egress volumes](#egress-volumes) below) by highlighting the relevant file(s) and hitting the `Download` button

+#### Egress volumes

+Once you have set up the egress connection in Azure Storage Explorer, you should be able to view data from the following SRE volumes:

+The **Secure Data volume** is a read-only volume that contains the secure data for use in analyses.
+It is mounted as read-only in the analysis Environments that must access it.
+One or more such volumes will be mounted depending on how many managed secure datasets the Environment has access to.

+The **Secure Document volume** contains electronically signed copies of agreements between the Data Provider and the Turing.

+The **Secure Scratch volume** is a read-write volume used for data analysis.
+Its contents are automatically and regularly deleted.
+Users can clean and transform the sensitive data with their analysis scripts, and store the transformed data here.

+The **Output volume** is a read-write area intended for the extraction of results, such as figures for publication.

+The **Software volume** is a read-only area which contains software used for analysis.

+The **Home volume** is a smaller read-write volume used for local programming and configuration files.
+It should not be used for data analysis outputs, though this is enforced only in policy, not technically.
+Configuration files for software in the software volume point to the Home volume.

 ## :end: Remove a deployed Safe Haven